DinhThiHaKhanh/Supply-chain-performance-dashboard-using-Power-BI/README.md

 # Supply chain performance dashboard using Power BI
 ## Overview
-This project aims to analyze and visualize through an interactive Power BI dashboard to measure supply chain performance of a Fashion and Beauty startup through Sales, Transportation, Manufacturing, Lead Time and Cost.
-The dashboard helps business stakeholders monitor key metrics related to product sales, customer behavior, shipping performance, and manufacturing costs.
+This project aims to analyze and visualize supply chain performance of a Fashion and Beauty startup through an interactive Power BI dashboard.
+The dashboard helps business stakeholders monitor key metrics related to product sales, customer behavior, inventory, shipping performance, and manufacturing costs.
 Objective: Provide actionable insights to optimize supply chain efficiency, reduce costs, and improve product availability.
 ## Business Context
 In a fast-paced supply chain environment (e.g., FMCG or retail), companies face challenges such as: